lunos-tech/client-js/README.md

    messages: [{ role: "user", content: "Write a short story about a robot." }],
    temperature: 0.7,
    max_tokens: 500,
-});
+   appId: "chat-feature", // Optional: override default appId for this request });

 // Streaming chat completion with callback